 A Centre for Everything: Maps of Gratitude, Cones of Silence and Lumps of Coal

-A Centre for Everything will discuss their project for Monash University Museum of Art (MUMA)’s international group exhibition Shapes of Knowledge (9 February – 13 April 2019) in relation to global shifts in art and activism that have influenced their work.
-Maps of Gratitude, Cones of Silence and Lumps of Coal explores how the fossil fuel industry ingratiates itself to the Australian public.
-The project adopts A Centre for Everything’s signature triadic formation, bringing together the topics of Ice Coal, Data Networks and Collective Activity to converge in generative and revealing ways.
+A Centre for Everything present a new project that reflects on the ways in which the fossil fuel industry ingratiates itself to the Australian public.
+The project adopts A Centre for Everything’s signature triadic formation, bringing together the topics of Ice Coal, Data Networks and Collectiveactivity to converge in generative and revealing ways.